reactos/wallpapers/README.md

 ## File size

 The file size of one wallpaper file should be smaller than 300 KB.
-The recommended size is 150 KB or less.
+The recommended size is 150 KB or smaller.

 ## Manage this repository